Daymar College: Tennessee history

 Originally called Draughons Practical Business College, changing its name in 2010 to Daymar Institute and finally to Daymar College in 2015, was founded in 1879 by Professor John F. Draughon of Adams, Tennessee.
 The first permanent school was established in Nashville, Tennessee around the beginning of the 1900s.
 The school prospered, and by the time of Draughon's death in 1921, it was a chain of business colleges stretching across the south and western parts of the United States.
 In 1954, Daymar College had earned accreditation by the Accrediting Commission for Business Schools (ACBSP).
 However, Daymar is no longer listed on the accreditation rolls for the ACBSP.

 Starting in 1978, Daymar College was an accredited junior college of business.
 After more than 100 years in business, Daymar College built a new facility on Plus Park Boulevard in 1980.
 During the summer of 1987, Daymar College expanded with a branch campus in Clarksville, Tennessee.
 In 2021, the Clarksville campus became part of Hussian College.
 Daymar College expanded to a second branch campus during the summer of 2003 in Murfreesboro, Tennessee.

 Campuses

 In 2001 Daymar opened a branch campus in Louisville, Kentucky, and in 2008 an Online Campus was created for distance learners.
 Daymar College maintains 5 campuses in Kentucky, Ohio and Tennessee.
 Daymar campuses are a branch campus of Hussian College.

 Curriculum

-Daymar College offers both one- and two-year programs, as well as bachelor's degree programs in a variety of professional fields.
+Daymar College offered both one- and two-year programs, as well as bachelor's degree programs in a variety of professional fields.